awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/key-concepts.md

 ### Sequence Number<a name="sequence-number"></a>

-Each data record has a *sequence number* that is unique within its shard\.
+Each data record has a *sequence number* that is unique per partition\-key within its shard\.
 Kinesis Data Streams assigns the sequence number after you write to the stream with `client.putRecords` or `client.putRecord`\.
 Sequence numbers for the same partition key generally increase over time\.
 The longer the time period between write requests, the larger the sequence numbers become\.

 **Note**
 Sequence numbers cannot be used as indexes to sets of data within the same stream\.
 To logically separate sets of data, use partition keys or create a separate stream for each dataset\.